 Eddie Van Halen took the ergonomic playability and lightweight body of the Fender Stratocaster and introduced the aggressive, broad tone of the Gibson Humbucker pickup.
-He re-routed the guitar’s cavities, threw a nickel under the tailpiece to assist in his whammy bar abuse, and bypassed every control on the instrument except a single volume knob.
+He re-routed the guitar’s cavities, placed a quarter under the tailpiece to assist in his whammy bar abuse, and bypassed every control on the instrument except a single volume knob.
 The “Frankenstrat” was the first of Van Halen’s guitar technology innovations, but it was by no stretch of the imagination the last.
 The journey started in 1978, but it continues to this day.

 Today, the EVH brand adorns strings, picks, leads, amplifiers, and, of course, guitars.
 The EVH range is produced in several factories all over the world, with various models based on Eddie’s own guitars and preferences available.
 Eddie Van Halen remained heavily involved in the EVH brand until his death, refusing to stamp his name on anything that failed to meet his high standards.